CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

    > Alternatively, you can run a terminal in your current directory and execute the `code .` command.

-1. In the explorer pane on the left, locate the **DataGenerator** folder and expand it.

-1. In the open terminal pane, enter and execute the following commands:
+1. Create **DataGenerator** folder and open with terminal, execute the following command:
      ```sh
       dotnet new console